 ACMI Heat Transfer

-— ACMI Boundary condition can be used for high complex dynamic motions with regions that connects and de-connects —
+ACMI Boundary condition can be used for highly complex dynamic motions with regions that connect and de-connects

 IThis training case demonstrates the generation of a moving, dynamic mesh that is heated-up.
 While the moving part is connected to the static part, a heat transfer takes place.
 While analyzing the training case, one will understand how the coupling interface, namely Arbitrary Coupled Mesh Interface (ACMI), is built.
 The generation of the ACMI incorporates several applications such as createPatch, topoSet, and createPatch.
 Any derivations of the case are possible to fit the requirements one needs.
 Furthermore, snappyHexMesh, in cooperation with flattenMash and extrudeMesh, is used to create a 2D mesh.
 To use the tutorial, one needs the modified solver named »laplacianDyMFoam«.